zhuxiao/asvclr-experiments/README.md

 * **SVIM** : `output_svim.vcf`
 * **cuteSV** : `output_cutesv.vcf`

 For convenience, the variation detection results of all tools are included in the `results` folder.
-For convenience, the mutation detection results of all tools are included in the results folder.
 Due to the large size of `output_debreak.vcf`, we chose to use bcftools to split and upload.

 #### CMRG analysis